AvolitesLtd/TitanManual/docs/capture-visualiser/linking-the-console-to-stand-alone-capture.md

 You can grab a screenshot from Capture to use as a legend for a playback/palette using the CITP link.
 This can give you a quick reference to the look you stored in the playback without having to try to describe it in words.

-Set a picture legend as normal and change to the "network" tab in the keyboard.
-Any network legends, including a snapshot from the Capture Alpha view will show up, allowing you to set it as a legend.
+Create a picture legend as normal and change to the "network" tab in the legend editor.
+On this tab will be a thumbnail image of the Alpha view within Capture, you can select this image to set it as a legend.